Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 - Great mobile app: users told us that employees took trainings on their phone, happily, whereas other platforms got much less glowing reviews about their mobile app

-I really recommend this to companies that need to create engaging training as part of their immediate onboarding.
-If you want to create full-blown learning paths and courses that dig into granular subjects, Lessonly might work better for you as it’s more in the mold of a traditional learning management system.
+We really recommend this to companies that need to create engaging training as part of their immediate onboarding.
+If you want to create full-blown learning paths and courses that dig into granular subjects, Lessonly by Seismic might work better for you as it’s more in the mold of a traditional learning management system.